Operation Winter Harvest: Development of the ISA

-Several unsuccessful special operations missions such as Operation Rice Bowl in Iran revealed weaknesses in the United States’ ability to respond to high stakes hostage situations.
+Several unsuccessful special operations missions such as Operation Eagle Claw in Iran revealed weaknesses in the United States’ ability to respond to high stakes hostage situations.
 Out of these failures came the creation of the Field Operations Group (FOG), the predecessor to the Intelligence Support Activity, on 25 August 1980.
 Colonel Jerry King was appointed as the head of the 50-man group for the purpose of executing a rescue mission in Iran code-named Operation Snowbird.
 However, King's team achieved a permanent status after its success during Operation Snowbird.
 Intelligence Support Activity (ISA), nicknamed "The Activity," was approved for creation on 29 January 1981 and officially established a little over a month later, with 50 authorized personnel.
 The Activity's stated mission was to provide the collection of actionable intelligence and "operational preparation for the battlespace."
 ISA had an initial budget of $7 million and King, now the commander of ISA, used it to grow the team to 100 members.

 The early ISA members were "knob-turners" who specialized in electronic surveillance, "spooks" who specialized in human intelligence, intelligence specialists, and some administrative and logistical staff.
 A large part of the 25-man team that participated in Operation Winter Harvest was made up of the "knob-turners."